 “J.R.R.
 Tolkien was a young man in his early twenties when he first began to envision his great legendarium, and had just taken his first steps into the world of The Silmarillion when war took him to France,” said Jennifer Hart, HarperCollins Senior Vice President and Associate Publisher, in a statement.
 “Despite the terrible experience of that dark time, during the next ten years he would create texts of surpassing beauty, lyrical power, and narrative energy as he began to tell the story of the Elder Days of Middle-earth.

 Tolkien continued working on The Silmarillion long after the 1955 release of the final book in his seminal trilogy.
 But it was his son who completed the book and had it published in 1977.
 Needless to say, fans loved it.
 It became a #1 New York Times bestseller.
 With more than a million copies purchased in its first year.

-Tolkien’s son Christopher created the maps for the book.
-And many of his father’s drawings and painting for it have been released in other formats over the years.
+Tolkien’s son Christopher created the Middle-earth maps for the book.
+And many of his father’s drawings and painting for it have released in other formats over the years.
 But this new edition marks the first time The Silmarillion will include all of Tolkien’s original art.